 • We usually hear Swifts before we see them.
 They are famous for their "screaming parties" and are known to respond to calls from other Swifts.
 Hear the Swift call by visiting this RSPB fact page about Swifts.

-• Their wing spans are 30-40 c.m., or 15 -16 inches, and their wings are able to move both forwards and back.
-Their short take-off, high speed turns and extreme agility have been studied by aerodynamic engineers to inform developments in aeroplane technology!
+• Their wing spans are 42-48 c.m., or 16-19 inches, and their wings are able to move both forwards and back.
+Their short take-off, high speed turns and extreme agility have been studied by aerodynamic engineers to inform developments in aeroplane technology.

-• They have been recorded as living for as long as 20 years and are extremely faithful to their mates and their nests.
+• Swifts have been recorded as living for as long as 20 years and are extremely faithful to their mates and their nests.
+Less than 10% of Swifts are not monogamous, possibly because their mates fail to return from migration to Africa, (source RSPB June 2026)..
 Inadequate legal protection for their nests during the months when they are not occupied is a threat to existing colonies.

 • Once a fledgling leaves the nest, it will be flying constantly before touching down to breed in its fourth Summer.
 It is estimated that they fly over 14,000 miles each year!
 They can fly for up to four days without food or water because their aerodynamic design needs little energy to power their flight.

 • Swifts line their nests with any suitable items they can catch as they fly through the air, sticking it together with saliva.
-Gillian, one of our Supporters who has eight nests at her home, found cobwebs, a small piece of tissue, a fragment of grey and white feather and part of a feather boa amongst the fallen debris from one of her nests.
+Sometimes they even nest on a bare surface.
+Gillian, one of our Supporters who has up to eight nests at her home, found cobwebs, a small piece of tissue, a fragment of grey and white feather and part of a feather boa amongst the fallen debris from one of her nests.
 Swift nests should never be removed!

-• Swifts eat about 20,000 insects a day.
-Each ball of food, (bolus), that a parent Swift carries back to the nest for their chicks can contain up to 1,000 insects!
-They mostly feed on "aerial plankton" such as flying ants, aphids, mosquitoes and spiderlings - but their largest prey is a Hoverfly.
+• Parent Swifts feeding chicks need to catch about 20,000 insects and airborne invertebrates a day.
+They collect them in a special pouch at the back of their throats and bind them together with saliva, then carry this back to the nest and regurgitate them for the chicks.
+Each ball of food, (bolus), can contain up to 1,000 insects!
+They mostly feed on "aerial plankton" such as flying ants, aphids, mosquitoes and spiderlings - but their largest prey is though to be a Hoverfly.
 They also eat drone Bees which do not have a sting - they can recognise them as drones because they fly at a different altitude and make a different noise.

 Swift bolus